namrataawagh/MachineLearning-100daysML-/README.md

 # An Overview
-This repository serves as a comprehensive resource for tracking and maintaining machine learning concepts that i have learned, ranging from fundamental principles to advanced techniques.
+This repository is a structured collection of machine learning concepts I’ve learned, ranging from the basics to advanced techniques.
+The content is primarily based on a YouTube playlist of the same name, along with additional videos, refined through my own tweaks and adjustments for better understanding and practical application.

-It is designed to act as a structured guide, ensuring that all key learnings are documented and easily accessible for future reference.
-Whether you are a beginner looking to build a strong foundation or an experienced practitioner seeking to refine your expertise, this repository will provide valuable insights and curated knowledge to support your machine learning journey.
+Whether you're just starting out or looking to deepen your ML knowledge, this repo is meant to be a helpful reference throughout your journey.